 In this section, we focus on provisions specifically aimed at businesses that improved access to financial resources and allowed businesses to weather the crisis.
-We explore how the availability of forgivable loans and grants has allowed small businesses retain employment, re-open, and recover revenues.
-In a positive development, the small business optimism index compiled by the National Federation of Independent Business showed a 9.7 point improvement in June, relative to April.
+We explore how the availability of forgivable loans and grants has allowed small businesses to retain employment, re-open, and recover revenues.
+In a positive development, the small business optimism index compiled by the National Federation of Independent Business showed a 13.1 point improvement in September, relative to April.
 The combined index is a combination of several sub-indexes, of which most showed an improved outlook when it came to sales, capital investments, and hiring.
-Of the businesses surveyed in June, a net of about 16 percent more businesses were optimistic about creating jobs than not.
-This represents an 8 percentage point increase from May.
-Small businesses have begun to increase compensation and plan to continue to do so; a net 14 percent more surveyed firms reported increasing compensation for their employees than reported decreasing compensation for employees over the past three months, while 13 percentage points more firms planned to increase compensation over the next three months in June.
+Of the businesses surveyed in September, a net of about 23 percent more businesses were optimistic about creating jobs than not.
+This represents a 22 percentage point increase from April.
+Small businesses have begun to increase compensation and plan to continue to do so; a net 23 percent more surveyed firms reported increasing compensation for their employees than reported decreasing compensation for employees over the past three months, while 16 percent more firms planned to increase compensation over the next three months in September.